ilkertaskiran/EducationSystem/README.md

 # Education System

 Education system project includes that 1 WebAPI project and 1 React SPA project.
+Code first approach was used to develop data layer of project.

 ## Installation